 - Managed Node – These are the nodes managed by the Control Machine.
 In a server-client architecture, managed nodes are clients where configuration or application is deployed.
-Any operating system (Linux, Windows or Mac) with python 2.4 or greater installed can acts as Managed Node.
+Any operating system (Linux, Windows or Mac) with python 2.4 or greater installed can act as Managed Node.

 - Inventory – Ansible holds the information about nodes and group of nodes to be managed in a simple INI format inventory file.
 The default ansible host inventory file is located at /etc/ansible/hosts.
-The sample inventory files looks like :
+The sample inventory files look like :

 staging.example.com [webservers] prod-web01.example.com prod-web02.example.com [databaseservers] prod-db01.example.com prod-db02.example.com

 - Modules – Ansible modules are independent pieces of code which can be used to alter and manage your infrastructure.
 These modules can be executed independently (ad-hoc way) or with ansible playbooks (described below).
-At a beginner level, modules can help you install, start, stop and restart services, execute commands, copy files etc on your hosts.
-There are around 250+ modules available which helps you to perform a wide range of tasks on your infrastructure.
+At a beginner level, modules can help you install, start, stop and restart services, execute commands, copy files, etc on your hosts.
+There are around 250+ modules available which help you to perform a wide range of tasks on your infrastructure.
 As per Ansible documentation, Modules are idempotent, that is: they will only execute if the state change is required.

 Example: The service module is the easiest way to restart your webservers (apache)

 In this case, if a service is already running, it won’t restart the service.
 This is what modules idempotence means.